The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: Numerical simulations in 2D and 3D

 \section{Numerical simulations in 2D and 3D}

-In this section, we present numerical simulation results of time-dependent propagation of the TLCW in two- and three-dimensions.
+This section presents numerical simulation results of time-dependent propagation of the TLCW in two- and three-dimensions, based on the linearized incompressible fluid system specified by Eqs.\,(\ref{eq:basic1})-(\ref{eq:basic3}).
 We first introduce the numerical method adopted for time-dependent simulation and then discuss the simulation results and verify the key physics properties of the TLCW, including the unidirectional propagation and the immunity to scattering.
-The momentum and angular momentum of the waves will also be addressed
+The momentum and angular momentum of the waves will also be addressed.
+The time-dependent wave propagation in this section can be found in the supplementary movies.